 Watch Egyptian Beetroot Dip Recipe Video

 This post was originally published on October 29, 2018 and was updated with a new recipe video and minor changes to the recipe to improve it on 15 October 2020.

 - 4 Beetroots medium sized

 - 6-7 Garlic Cloves

 - 2 tablespoons Olive Oil Extra Virgin

-- Toasted Pine Nuts Pistachios and Feta for garnish
+- Toasted Pine Nuts, Almonds, Pistachios and Feta for garnish

 - Preheat oven to 220 degrees celsius.

-- Cool the beets.
-Peel both the beets and the garlic.
+- Cool and peel the beetroot.
 Chop the beets roughly.
 Place the beets, garlic, yoghurt, lemon juice, olive oil, cumin, coriander, cinnamon and paprika in a food processor and process till smooth and creamy.
 Season to taste with salt and pepper.
 Chill till required.
 Serve with warm, crusty bread or crackers.

 - Look for beetroots which have fresh, green leaves and roots which smooth and firm and are not bruised

 - Cook the beets either in the oven, or with a little water in the microwave at high for 10 minutes

 - You can also boil the beets in water on the stove till tender.
 Make sure to drain any excess water really well before using.